 However, you should persevere, drop a little weight if you need to and once you’re fully adapted, your strength will return.

-Once you are fully adapted and have become a fat burning machine, you will be up to and surpassing your normal performance level.
+Once you’re fully adapted and have become a fat burning machine, you’ll be up to and surpassing your normal performance level.

 The loss of performance is only temporary.